-Because it is in the amplitude, so that multiplication will create a multiplication in the signal also and then that will create problem for you whereas that is not happening over here okay.
-So that is a big advantage which we will have whenever we have a channel which is slightly nonlinear.
-So in that channel if you just put FM that is more protected compared to your any form of a modulated signal okay.
+So that multiplication will create a multiplication in the signal also and then that will create problem for you whereas that is not happening over here okay so that is a big advantage which we will have whenever we have a channel which is slightly nonlinear so in that channel if you just put FM that is more protected compared to your any form of A modulated signal okay, so this is the first thing where we could get some advantage of FM will see if there are interference see whatever I have told that is actually creating a source of interference also.

-So this is the first thing where we could get some advantage of FM we will see if there are interference see whatever I have told that is actually creating a source of interference also.
-So if the channel is nonlinear and I have here probably at ω C my FM signal, but at 2 ω C there might be some others FM signal where due to these things in the channel they will be all created.

-So this will create interference to them however small that non-linearity is this a2 a3 coefficients are small they might be smaller, but they will still create some effect at those frequencies.
-So those are treated as interference, so what we will see in the next class that in presence of interference how FM survives okay.
+So if the channel is nonlinear and I have here probably at $\omega c$ my FM signal but at 2 $\omega c$ there might be some others FM signal where due to these things in the channel they will be all created so this will create interference to them however small that non-linearity is this a2 a3 coefficients are small they might be smaller but they will still create some effect at those frequencies so those are treated as interference.

-So that is something we will try to appreciate in the next class.
-And then at the end we will also try to do noise analysis and we will be able to prove that in any time in any channel FM is much better in terms of noise cancellation compared to any of its AM counterpart okay.
-So that is something we will be proving and with that we will probably end our discussion of FM okay thank you.
+So what we will see in the next class that in presence of interference how FM survives okay so that is something we will try to appreciate in the next class and then at the end we will also try to do noise analysis and we will be able to prove that in any time in any channel FM is much better in terms of noise cancellation compared to any of its AM counterpart okay so that is something we will be proving and with that we will probably end our discussion of FM okay thank you.